-Pakistan faces challenges in building economic corridor with China: minister
+China-Pakistan corridor going smoothly despite challenges: minister

 Chinese President Xi Jinping proposed the Belt and Road project in 2013, but it is still short on specifics.

-"There are a number of challenges which have to be addressed," Iqbal, the Islamabad lead on the project, told the World Economic Forum in the northeastern city of Dalian.
+“We are smoothly implementing and we are very satisfied with the speed of the implementation," Iqbal, the Islamabad lead on the project, told Reuters on the sidelines of the World Economic Forum in the Chinese city of Dalian.

+In addition to the investment pledges from China, Pakistan would invest close to $10 billion, he said.

+The economic corridor, to be completed in three phases by 2030, will boost Pakistan's energy security and infrastructure, helping it attract more foreign investment, he said.

 "There are actually many gaps that we have to correctly address.
 First and foremost is the coordination gap," he said.